-Jesus said to the Galilean fishermen, “Follow me, and I will make you fishers of men.”
+Jesus told the Galilean fishermen, “Follow me, and I will make you fishers of men.”
 They immediately left their nets and followed Him (Matthew 4:19–20).
-And they began a journey that took them to the place where others would call them Christian.
+And they began a journey that took them to where others would call them Christian.

 Commitment to the will of God expresses itself in your home, on your job, and everywhere else.
-To be genuinely Christian means that your life is surrendered to the will of the Master.
+The growing Christian lives a life surrendered to the will of the Master.

-If a person is genuinely Christian, they will serve the Lord.
+If a person is a growing Christian, they will serve the Lord.

-Jesus said, “I must work the works of Him who sent Me while it is day; the night is coming when no one can work” (9:4).
+Jesus said, “I must work the works of Him who sent Me while it is day; the night is coming when no one can work” (John 9:4).
 My favorite description of Jesus’ life is that He “went about doing good and healing all who were oppressed by the devil, for God was with Him” (Acts 10:38).

 Many inactive people are on membership rolls, but an inactive Christian is a contradiction of terms.
-When we stop serving Christ, we cease being Christian.
 Our good works don’t keep us saved, but if we are genuinely Christian, we will do good for Jesus’ sake.
-“Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith” (Galatians 6:10).
+“Therefore, as we have opportunity, let us do good to all, especially to those of the household of faith” (Galatians 6:10).
 Christians deliberately do good with humility, gratitude, and without display.